-Details of the significant accounting policies and methods adopted, including the criteria for recognition, the basis of measurement and the basis on which revenues and expenses are recognised in respect of each class of financial asset and financial liability, are disclosed in the Statement of Accounting Policies.
+Details of the significant accounting policies and methods adopted are disclosed in Note 18.10 to the financial statements.
+These include the criteria for recognition, the basis of measurement, and the basis on which revenues and expenses are recognised in respect of each class of financial asset and financial liability.
+All policies have been applied consistently to all periods with the exception of NZ IFRS 9: Financial Instruments (NZ IFRS 9).